Once you become conscious of your dance (relationship), you can learn new steps and stop stepping on each other’s toes (feelings).

 WORKING WITH ME

-Due to the recent global events with COVID-19, I am only available online.
+My practice is 100% virtual for coaching and counseling services.
 What this means is that instead of meeting in a physical office, I will meet you (or you and your partner/spouse) online via zoom.us in my HIPPA secure zoom room: zoom.us/j/3175170065

 If your work schedule requires that you join a session from different locations, this is also an option with zoom.us.